Run Any PostCSS Plugin

 Create a Config File

-Create a file named postcss.config.js in your project's root folder.
+Create a file named postcss.config.mjs in your project's root folder.
 (It MUST be named exactly that and it MUST be in the root project folder.)

-Add the custom plugin you want to run to the list in the config file, like this:
+Add the custom plugin you want to run to the "plugins" object in the config file, like this:

 Paths